ur-tcs/programming-2-ex-3/README.md

 ### zipping and unzipping

-We have studied many functions on single lists, and also seen that some of these generalize to trees; here, we will introduce some of the most essential operations multiple lists.
+We have studied many functions on single lists, and also seen that some of these generalize to trees; here, we will introduce some of the most essential operations on multiple lists.

-Let’s define an intermediate type IntIntList of lists of pairs of ints:
+Let’s define a type IntIntList of lists of pairs of ints:

 ```scala
 enum IntIntList: